kauvinlucas/album-review-ratings/README.md

 [![GPL license](https://img.shields.io/badge/License-GPL-blue.svg)](http://perso.crans.org/besson/LICENSE.html)

-## What is this?
+### What is this?
-This repository contains a dataset of album's critic and user ratings, along with other album information available in the albumoftheyear.org (AOTY)
+This repository contains a dataset of album's critic and user ratings, along with other public information available in the albumoftheyear.org (AOTY)

 The scrapper script is also made available.

-## What kind of data it contains?
+### What kind of data it contains?
+It contains 10 features with a total of 285.000 rows of data:
 1. Album artist
 2. Album title
 3. Critic score